 10. Prehistoric Pile Dwellings around the Alps: The site counts 111 prehistoric settlements in six countries – of which 56 are in Switzerland.
 The best way to experience them is to visit the Laténium near Neuchâtel.

 11. Old City of Bern: Founded in 1191, Bern features a historic Old Town quarter renowned for its medieval magic, impressive cathedral and attractive arcades.

 12. The architectural works of Le Corbusier, recently added to the list, two residences in Corseaux and Geneva.

-Book your ticket on this new online platform: www.whes.ch/ticket.
-Choose your destination, see the deals available and also discover very useful information on how to get there and how to plan your visit.
+Book your ticket online: www.worldheritageticket.ch Choose your destination, see the deals available and also discover very useful information on how to get there and how to plan your visit.